bashpro/Notebook-webapp/README.md

 9. option/menu for notes (having the ability to pin to top or edit/delete notes.).
 10. animation sequence for find section.
 11. finish layout of profiles/settings menu.
-> theres a lot more to do but this will be the main focus for now!
+> There's a lot more to do, but this will be the main focus for now!